cse110-sp24-group1/cse110-sp24-group1/admin/meetings/041024-kickoff.md

 ## Action Items

-- [ ] Does everyone have access to the GitHub organization/repository?
 - [ ] Keep your team branding materials in your repo at /admin/branding
 - [ ] Set your slack workspace icon to represent your brand and team number
 - [ ] Place your team page at /admin/team.md and link to it from your README
 - [ ] Place your team video at /admin/videos/teamintro.mp4
 - [ ] Theres a lot of documents/rules, are we missing anything?
 Does everyone know what they need to finish/work on before our next meeting on Friday?
+- [ ] Update GitHub /admin/meetings with the notes from today

 ## Next Meeting